XpiritCommunityEvents/HOL/README.md

 # GitHub Technical Bootcamp hands-on labs repository

-Here you can find the hands-on lab instructons for the two day GitHubTechnical Bootcamp.
+Here you can find the hands-on lab instructons for the two day GitHub Technical Bootcamp.
 You can find the details for each of the hands-on labs in the sequence of the bootcamp below.

 - [Setting up your repository](settinguprepository.md)